Home » Appetizers » Snacks » Easy Refrigerator Pickles Recipe

 Step 2: Stuffing the Jars

 Next, stuff the cucumbers into pint-size or quart-size jars.
-Add dried dill, mustard seeds, peppercorns, pickling spice, red pepper flakes, garlic cloves, and fresh dill sprigs into the jars, dividing evenly.
+Divide the dried dill, mustard seeds, peppercorns, pickling spice, red pepper flakes, garlic cloves, and fresh dill sprigs evenly into the jars.

 Then, cover the cucumbers with chilled brine.
 Top with lids.